Hyperbolic Twisted Torus Links: Hyperbolic Twisted Torus Links

 \begin{proof}Assume for contradiction that $M(p, 2, r)$ has an essential annulus $A$.
-By Lemma~\ref{annulitwocomponent2}, the boundaries of $A$ are in just one boundary component $C$ of $M(p, 2, r)$.
-Since each boundary component of $M(p, 2, r)$ is unknotted and the unknot torus has no essential annuli [\cite{hatcher2007notes}, page 15], $A$ is compressible, boundary compressible, or boundary parallel in the complement of $C$ in $S^3$.
+By Lemma~\ref{annulitwocomponent2}, the boundaries of $A$ are in just one boundary component $C$ of $\partial M(p, 2, r)$.
+We also refer to $C$ as the corresponding link component.
+Since each boundary component of $M(p, 2, r)$ is unknotted and the unknot torus has no essential annuli \cite[ page 15]{hatcher2007notes}, $A$ is compressible, boundary compressible, or boundary parallel in the exterior of $C$ in $S^3$.
+Denote by $M_C$ the exterior of $C$ in $S^3$.